 It takes money to make money but any successful company expects to see a return on investment (ROI) for the expenses their employees incur.
 Inevitably though, some expense claims stretch the boundaries of legitimate business.
-We asked around for the expense claims that truly confound common sense and here are our top ten:
+We asked around for the expense claims that truly confound common sense and you can see our top ten listed below or view as an infographic.

 1. The High Flyer